adorsys/open-banking-gateway/docs/architecture/4a-aisListOfAccounts.md

 ### LoA-021 : FinTechUI.readRedirectUrls(Fintech-Redirect-URL-OK,Fintech-Redirect-URL-NOK)
 Prepare the redirect urls associated with this request.
 These are URL used to start the UI from the ConsentAuthorizeAPI.
-__TODO CLARIFY__: Normally this could be passed to the ConsentAuthorizationAPI by the FinTechUI.
-In which case, there will be no need to carry this through the application and through every request.

 ### <a name="LoA-030"></a>LoA-030 : FinTechApi.listOfAccounts
 See [FinTechApi.listOfAccounts](../../fintech-examples/fintech-api/src/main/resources/static/fintech_api.yml#/v1/ais/banks/{bank-id}/accounts:)